svenssonaxel/aggregation_interpreter/parser-and-compiler/spec.md

   Therefore, aliases cannot contain characters with code points higher than U+FFFF.
   Character set introducer and `COLLATE` clause are not supported.
 - Column names, table names and aliases can be unquoted or use backtick quotes.
   However, unquoted identifiers may not coincide with a MySQL keyword, even if such unquoted identifier is allowed by MySQL, and even if the keyword is not implemented by RonDB REST SQL.
+- Aliases after `AS` are limited to 64 bytes rather than 256.
+Similar to MySQL, the length limits for other identifiers are 64 bytes.
+However, providing a longer identifier produces an error rather than truncation.
+Even without an alias, the limit on the output column name is 64 bytes and will not be truncated.
+For very complex expressions, this means that a shorter alias provided with `AS` is required.
+Note that the MySQL documentation incorrectly claims that the identifier length limits are a certain number of *characters*, while the actual limit is in *bytes*.
+When using UTF-8, the number of characters is less than the number of bytes whenever an identifier contains a character with a code point greater than `U+007f`.
 - Double quotes are not supported, neither for identifiers nor strings.
   This makes the `ANSI_QUOTES` SQL mode irrelevant.